 Your collections questions answered

-Most timeslots will be around 2 hours long but you can arrange with the coordinator to volunteer for a shorter or longer time.
+Timeslots are generally 2 hours long.
+You can arrange with the coordinator to volunteer for a shorter or longer time.

-Collections in town centres are typically between 8am and 6pm and at train stations between 7am and 7pm.
+Most collections in town centres are between 8am and 6pm and at train stations between 7am and 7pm.

-The collection coordinator will tell you everything you need to know about the collection day, including where to go and what to expect.
-You’ll be given a t-shirt, bucket and items to hand out in return for a donation on the day.
+Your collection coordinator will meet you and tell you everything you need to know including where to stand and what to expect.
+You’ll get a t-shirt to wear, bucket to hold and items to hand out in return for a donation.

 Only people aged 16 and older on the day of the collection can collect.
-If you are 16 or 17, you need to have the consent of your parent or guardian to sign up.
+If you are 16 or 17, you'll need to have permission from your parent or guardian to sign up.